osaro-imohe/Dino-api/README.md

 Dino API
 Backend API for DINO mobile app.

-Built with: TypeScript, Sequelize, GraphQL, Apollo Client, PostGres
+Built with: TypeScript, Sequelize, GraphQL, Apollo Server, PostGres

 Features:
 Users can sign in and sign out.